aedwards4/Zoom-Chat-Monitoring/README.md

 # Zoom-Chat-Monitoring
 This program is being made in response to a professor's decision to monitor Zoom chat logs for participation credit.
+It will iterate over each line, parse for the participant and the input, determine if it was meaningful input, then assign a 1 if the input could be classified as class participation.
+A final score of 1 indicates the student will earn participation credit for that session.
+A score of 0 indicates no participation points will be awarded.
+The program will then append this information to the master database for use in grading at the end of the semester.